-Students in grades 3-5 meet weekly with digital literacy teachers to develop the skills as outlined in the 2016 Massachusetts Digital Literacy and Computer Science Curriculum Framework.
+Students in grades K-5 meet weekly with digital literacy teachers to develop the digital literacy skills as outlined in the 2016 Massachusetts Digital Literacy and Computer Science Curriculum Framework.

 Upper elementary students learn to differentiate tasks that are best done by computing systems or digital tools and those best done by humans.
 Students explore a variety of computing devices and digital tools and further develop their computational thinking problem solving skills.
 As students progress through grades 3–5, they begin to evaluate the uses and limitations of existing artifacts and modify parts of existing artifacts to develop something new.
 Students are able to describe and document their computational work in writing, using presentation tools and through demonstrations of their work.

 |Topic Focus||Learning Targets (By the end of Grade 5)||Standards|